We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Yogyakarta flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Yogyakarta flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 Tropical city and centre of Javanese art, Yogyakarta offers both scenic splendour, historic charm and ancient temples like Prambanan and Borobudur Bhuddist temple.
 If shopping strikes your fancy, try picking up some locally produced goods at the Jalan Malioboro and Pasar markets, where you can find great deals on clothes, rattan products, handbags and silver jewellery.
 Sampling some traditional food, in the form of “gudeg” is a must-do when in the city.
 Gudeg is a traditional dish from the region, made from young jackfruit or “nangka” combined with milk, coconut, spices and palm sugar.
 A day trip to hike Mount Merapi is a great way to enjoy both nature and history in the area.
 Short or long hikes are possible.